vanbako/henad/processors/amber/design/csr.md

 - User-mode writes to PSTATE are ignored except for flag-affecting instructions; full writes require K-mode.
 - TRAP_CAUSE/INFO are written by hardware on fault/interrupt entry; K-mode clears them after handling.
+- Writes to LR/SSP/PC are K-only (RET/JSR/branch update these architecturally).
+PC writes through CSR are primarily for debugging; they synchronize with `PCC.cursor`.

 ## Async Int24 Math (0x010–0x017)